mvolkmann/blog/src/ocaml.md

 when code changes are detected, add the `--watch` flag.

 To run the project, enter `dune exec {project_name}`.

+To run `utop` with project libraries automatically available, enter `dune utop`.
+For example, in a project with a library named "demo", a module named "math_lib", and a function in that module named "add", the following works: `Demo.Math_lib.add 1 2`.

 ### Example Project